American Chiropractic Association: Overview

-The official research journal of ACA is Journal of Manipulative and Physiological Therapeutics (JMPT), which is owned by National University of Health Sciences and published by Elsevier.
-Electronic access to JMPT is a membership benefit for all ACA general members.
-ACA also publishes a weekly e-newsletter, ACA Connects, which features news from the association and the profession, information on education programs and events, and other important updates for members.
+The official research journal of ACA is Journal of Manipulative and Physiological Therapeutics (JMPT), which is owned by the National University of Health Sciences and published by Elsevier.

-ACA endorses a number of consumer products after thorough review, analysis, testing and evaluation by a review board of doctors of chiropractic with specific and related expertise and final approval from ACA’s Board of Governors.
-Products are reviewed regularly to ensure they continue to meet the high standards on which the endorsement was approved.

 The American Chiropractic Foundation is the charitable arm of the association.
 The Foundation provides grants for research, education, and scholarships.

 History

 The American Chiropractic Association (ACA) is an organizational descendant of one of the first national chiropractic membership societies, the Universal Chiropractors Association (UCA), which was established at the Palmer School of Chiropractic in 1906.
 ACA as we know it today was founded in 1963, with the merger of the National Chiropractic Association and a splinter group from another national association.
 Over its history, ACA and its predecessors were responsible for establishing some of the profession's most important foundational organizations in the areas of chiropractic research and education.